Marketing

 Revealingly, it was hard to find a clip with the full quote of Bruce Lee, most cut it off right before “…it hits all by itself” – changing the meaning of what he said completely.
 “It hits all by itself” is my main reason for including this clip, but I left the rest in because it’s also extremely relevant.
 Dishonourable shysters have made the timeless profession of marketing (bringing things to market and selling them) into a dishonest school of con-men and thieves.
 We don’t have to follow in their footsteps.

-If someone just wants to pay some money to relieve themselves of some kind of “guilt” or “concern”, but only wants to click a couple of buttons and be done with it; if someone doesn’t care much about the specific outcome or effect his money has—the consequences of his own doing—then Direct Sponsor is not really the product for them.
-Let’s not consider them in our marketing.
+If someone just wants to pay some money to relieve themselves of some kind of “guilt” or “concern”, but only wants to click a couple of buttons and be done with it; if someone doesn’t care much about the specific outcome or effect his money has—the consequences of his own doing—then Direct Sponsor is not really the product for him.
+Let’s not consider those people in our marketing.
 It would be dishonourable to do so.
+The vast majority of donors would love the opportunity we are offering so it makes sense to focus on them.

 This isn’t just about money, it’s about building a network of and for people who want to help each other.
 People, not collective nouns like “the poor”.
 Clean water is a good cause, clean water in a village where a friend of mine lives and can tell me how it changed the life of the community for the better is a good effect